-If you have a device that is not capable of connecting to Rice Owls, Rice Visitor, or Rice IoT and does not have an ethernet port, we recommend purchasing a USB-Ethernet adapter and following the instruction for registering the MAC address of the adapter with the Game Registration Portal.
+If you have a device that is not capable of connecting to Rice Owls or Rice Visitor and does not have an ethernet port, you should consider purchasing a USB-Ethernet adapter and follow the instructions for registering the MAC address of the adapter with the Game Registration Portal.

 How to Report Network Problems

 If you are having a problem with either the wired or wireless network, please reach to OIT so we can help you resolve the problem.
-In order to resolve the problem quickly and effectively, please send an email to firstname.lastname@example.org and include the following info:
+In order to resolve the problem quickly and effectively, please submit a Help Desk Ticket and include the following info: